Invitation Token

 |---|---|---|

-| iss | Yes | The inviter’s identity (must have moderator+ role) |
+| iss | Yes | The inviter’s identity (must have moderator role on the subject, or be its creator) |

 | aud | Yes | The invited user’s identity |

-| sub | Yes | The action_id being invited to (a1~...) |
+| sub | Yes | The CONV action_id (a1~...) or community identity (@<id_tag>) being invited to |

 | t | Yes | “INVT” or “INVT:DEL” |